avr/webform_commerce/README.markdown

    * This is done by editing the "Filter" of each cart view.

 ##TODO
-1. Add form handlers to the "remove" button in commerce cart/review for the extra line items
+1. Add form handlers to the "remove" button in Commerce cart/review for the extra line items
-2. Add some kind of handler to "edit" the webform from the cart
+2. Add some kind of handler to "edit" the Webform from the cart
-3. ~~Add product creation to the webform component itself - eliminating the need to set up the product separately.~~
+3. ~~Add product creation to the Webform component itself - eliminating the need to set up the product separately.~~
 4. Update the Cart views on install